12AT7

 PSVANE Chinese 12AT7

-I visited the Ali Express website and bought the cheapest 12AT7 I could find, a Chinese PSVANE brand labeled ECC81 (the European designation of a 12AT7).
+I visited the Ali Express website and bought a Chinese PSVANE brand labeled ECC81 (the European designation of a 12AT7).
 Like the Russian tube, the diameter is larger than a vintage 12AT7.
 (Coincidence?)
 The price was $13.74.

 The box is a little too "elegant" for my liking.
 I think it looks like a personal care product came in it.
 "Honey, I've got that rash again.
 Can you get me the Pissvane from the medicine cabinet?"